kvn-dtrx/kvn-dtrx/fun-facts.md

-# Personal Fun Fact: My Preference Relations
+# Fun Fact: My Preference Relations

 <!--
 > I think there's more to this Hobbit than meets the eye.